Kaiwhakatū Taonga ā-Matapihi

 Visual merchandisers who are self-employed also need small business management skills.

-- may travel locally to assemble displays.
+- may travel locally or regionally to assemble displays.

 What's the job really like?